hhelium/NIR_data/README.md

 <img src="./images/data.png" width="50%">

+### Context-Aware Task-Oriented Grasping
+Grasp strategies can be decided by the perceived object features and task designations.

 ### Application and Usage
 Near-infrared spectroscopy (NIRS) is a low-cost, simple, fast and nondestructive technique to analyze the spectrum of materials on a molecular level.
 NIRS is increasingly becoming one of the most efficient analytical tools in chemistry composition and material recognition.